In this guide to understanding the Ulcer Index, we’ll show you what this chart looks like, teach you how to interpret it, and discuss some examples.

-In contrast, the Ulcer Index takes an arguably more enlightened approach that states that traders only care about the downside risk of a stock, not the upside risk (upside risk is good, it is equivalent to profits. . . if a trader is long stock, that is).
+In contrast, the Ulcer Index takes an arguably more enlightened approach that states that investors only care about the downside risk of a stock, not the upside risk.
+(Upside risk is considered equivalent to profits if a trader is long stock.)

-The chart of Intel stock below shows various elements of the Ulcer Index:
+Chart 1 below shows various elements of the Ulcer Index:

 On the very left of the chart, Intel stock had a strong, sustained movement higher, marked by the long string of green, bullish candlesticks.
 Notice that the Ulcer Index remained flat, well below the safe level.

-A third of the chart from the left, there was a 14-day drawdown period; this drawdown period was seen with the sharp increase in the Ulcer Index.
+A third of the chart from the left, there was a 14-day drawdown period.
+This drawdown period was seen with the sharp increase in the Ulcer Index.
 Once the price of Intel was making new highs past the drawdown period, the Ulcer Index fell.

 The high price of Intel on the chart was marked by a large gap downward; the Ulcer reacted sharply to this drawdown, rising above the safe level.